OwenPendrighElliott/contemplation/README.md

 + Instance Introspections
 + Type Introspections

-Exection introspections are introspections that are performed on the execution of code.
+Execution introspections are introspections that are performed on the execution of code.

 Instance introspections are introspections that are performed on instances of objects.

 Type introspections are introspections that are performed on types.

-There are detailed below.
+These are detailed below.

 ### Execution Introspections

-The follow execution introspections are provided:
+The following execution introspections are provided:
-+ CallCounter - counts the number of times functions registered to it are called
++ `CallCounter` - counts the number of times functions registered to it are called
-+ ExecutionTimer - times the execution of functions registered to it
++ `ExecutionTimer` - times the execution of functions registered to it
-+ FunctionLogger - logs the times, arguments, and return values of functions registered to it
++ `FunctionLogger` - logs the times, arguments, and return values of functions registered to it

-These class all act in very much the same way, they use function metadata to track the execution of functions.
+These classes all act in very much the same way, they use function metadata to track the execution of functions.
 For example, you can time the execution of a function by wrapping it in an `ExecutionTimer` instance.

 ```python
 import time